echoid/endysi/README.md

     Gillespie simulation).

-3. When it runs, the above command will create a new directory for the raw data and results in ~/research/results/ceRNA/endysi.
-This is ongoing and as yet unpublished research, so I'm reluctant to say too much about the details.
-(Which is to say, please don't scoop me!)
+3. When it runs, the above command will create a new directory for the raw data and results in ~/research/results/ceRNA/endysi.  ~~This is ongoing and as yet unpublished research, so I'm reluctant to say too much about the details.
+(Which is to say, please don't scoop me!)~~ The project is now completed and published, so go nuts (which, I know, is highly unlikely.
+There's probably no one even reading this.
+Are you?
+Well, away with you!
+There's much better code out there than this ;))

 ### Future plans